Aduro Clean Technologies — From Lab to NASDAQ

 Execution & Milestones

-Completed three private placements totaling over $3 million at pre-money valuations under $10 million, fueling technology development and pilot testing.
+Closed multiple private placements totaling over $3 million at pre-money valuations under $10 million, providing the immediate cash runway required for pilot testing.

 Converted all original Aduro investors holding convertible notes into common shares of newly formed public entity (Aduro Clean Technologies Inc.).

-Closed reverse takeover with Dimension Five, listing on the Canadian Securities Exchange and unlocking broader investor access and further accretive capital raises.
+Completed the reverse takeover with Dimension Five, successfully listing on the Canadian Securities Exchange and opening the door to broader retail and institutional capital access.

 Independent validation of the showroom unit by Dr. Charpentier, proving >90% efficiency in converting mixed plastic waste to premium fuels — triggering Class A Special Warrant conversions and de-risking the path to commercialization.